root-project/web/manual/roofit/index.md

 toc_sticky: true
 ---

 ROOT provides with the RooFit library a toolkit for modeling the expected distribution of events in a physics analysis.
+Models can be used to perform unbinned maximum likelihood fits, create plots, and generate "toy Monte Carlo" samples for various studies.

 {% include tutorials name="RooFit" url="roofit" %}